scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_texture_features.rst

     <br />
     <br />

 ..
-GENERATED FROM PYTHON SOURCE LINES 59-64
+GENERATED FROM PYTHON SOURCE LINES 58-63

-Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image or have a look at `our interactive visualisation tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
+Use :func:`squidpy.pl.extract` to plot the texture features on the tissue image or have a look at `our interactive visualization tutorial <../../external_tutorials/tutorial_napari.ipynb>`_ to learn how to use our interactive :mod:`napari` plugin.
 Here, we show the contrast feature for channels 0 and 1.
 The two stains, DAPI in channel 0, and GFAP in channel 1 show different regions of high contrast.

 ..
-GENERATED FROM PYTHON SOURCE LINES 64-70
+GENERATED FROM PYTHON SOURCE LINES 63-68

 .. code-block:: default

     sc.pl.spatial(
         sq.pl.extract(adata, "texture_features"),